CemAktasGit/project-website/README.md

 In "connect", PHP and MySQL is used to save user entries on a local database.
 To run this part of the website, a local database called "website" is required including the tables "registration", "sendmessage" and "users" for the forms on the web pages "Registration", "Contact Us" and "Signup".

-# 2019.06.27 Login System project!
+## 2019.06.27 Login System project!
-Next: A login system will be developed.
+* Next: A login system will be developed.
 This will include a sign up form, and login/logout buttons.

-# 2019.06.28 First Simple Version for the sign up form.
+## 2019.06.28 First Simple Version for the sign up form.
-Entries for the sign up form are checked for general mistakes and stored in the database.
+* Entries for the sign up form are checked for general mistakes and stored in the database.

-# 2019.07.01 Sign up, Login, Logout finished.
+## 2019.07.01 Sign up, Login, Logout finished.
-Sign up, Login and Logout are working.
+* Sign up, Login and Logout are working.
 The design and exact positions for these are not finished.

+## 2019.07.05 CSS
+* Cleaning layout, CSS file ...